mirkobunse/deconv-exp/README.md

 I provide additional utilities to members of the Collaborative Research Center SFB 876.
 These utilities ease the preparation and the usage of the experiments in our Docker cluster.
-Please contact me, if you are a member being interested in running your experiments there.
+Please contact me if you are a member being interested in running your experiments there.

-However, all experiments can be run in any Docker environment, as described above (hands-on experience required).
+However, all experiments can be run in any Docker environment, as described above (hands-on experience helpful).
 Thus, you do not have to have access to the SFB Docker cluster to reproduce the experimental results.
 Reach out if you have any issues!